Our

 Project

-CGI illustration of the view from the garden looking north to Sussex Street
+CGI illustration of the view from outside looking towards the Oak Street and Sussex Street junction

 The design of our scheme